rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 * Disables incremental compilation in the Rust compiler (unless asked for by a new environment variable, `RUSTC_FORCE_INCREMENTAL=1`).
-* Improves diagnostic output for the new verification if incremental compilation is enabled, indicating how to work around the bugs.
+* Improves diagnostic output for the new verification if incremental compilation is enabled, indicating how to work around the bugs by purging incremental state or disabling incremental.

 This is intended to be a mitigation that helps the majority of Rust users have an upgrade path to a safe Rust compiler which does not have the risk of